exasol/github-keeper/README.md

 ## Usage

-If you want to run github-keeper from source, replace the `github-keeper` command with `go run .`.
+If you want to run github-keeper from the source code, replace the `github-keeper` command with `go run .`.

 | Command                                                              | Description |
 |----------------------------------------------------------------------|-------------|